 Peter Hayes the Immigrant

 The first record of Peter Hayes is his appearance as one of 33 headrights in a patent issued on 7 July 1635 to Lt.
 John Upton for 1650 acres in Isle of Wight County, Virginia.2 The patent was reissued two years later on 23 August 1637 with the same list of 33 headrights (some of which were spelled slightly differently including “Peter Hayes” replacing “Peter Heyes”.)
-3 When Peter Hayes actually arrived in Virginia is unknown, but studies suggest that patents typically lagged actual importations by roughly four to five years at this time in Virginia’s history.4 All we can say with confidence is that he arrived sometime after January 1625, as neither he nor any of Upton’s other headrights were counted in the colony-wide muster on that date.
+3 When Peter Hayes actually arrived in Virginia is unknown, but studies suggest that patents typically lagged actual importations by roughly four to five years at this time in Virginia’s history.4 All we can say with confidence is that he arrived sometime after January 1625, as neither he nor any of Upton’s other headrights were counted in the colony-wide muster on that date, but before the summer of 1632.
 Notice also that no wife or children were claimed as headrights, from which we might plausibly infer that he married after coming to Virginia.

 If he was typical of immigrants of the early 17th century, Peter Hayes was probably a young and single man when he arrived in Virginia.
 The Virginia census in early 1625 disclosed that three-fourths of Virginians were under 25 when they arrived and only eleven had arrived when 35 or older.
-Only one resident had arrived over the age of 50.
+Only one resident had arrived when over the age of 50.
 Thus we might plausibly guess at a birth year in the vicinity of 1600-1610 or so.
 That would fit with the fact that his children seem to have been born after his arrival in Virginia.

-One of the other headrights in that same 1635 patent was Roger Bagnall, who had a patent of his own near Upton’s on 16 November 1635 for 350 acres.5 6 Bagnall assigned that patent to George Hardye, who assigned it to Peter Hayes on 11 February 1636/7.7 Peter Hayes was issued a patent for the 350-acre tract in his own name on 31 August 1637.8
+One of the other headrights in that same 1635 patent was Roger Bagnall, who had a patent of his own near Upton’s on 16 November 1635 for 350 acres.5 6 Bagnall assigned that patent to George Hardye, who then assigned it to Peter Hayes on 11 February 1636/7.7 Peter Hayes was issued a patent for the 350-acre tract in his own name on 31 August 1637.8

 Locating his patent